 The Pocahontas Police Department is led by Chief Cecil Tackett.
-The department has thirteen Full-Time Officers, four Part-Time Officers, one Animal Control Officer, six Reserve Officers, one Administrative Assistant and one Part-Time Administrative Assistant.
+The department has fourteen Full-Time Officers, five Part-Time Officers, one Animal Control Officer, six Reserve Officers, one Administrative Assistant and one Part-Time Administrative Assistant.

 Among the full time officers are the department’s two Criminal Investigators, nine officers in the Patrol Division, one K-9 Unit, and one officer assigned as School Resource Officer for the Pocahontas School System.
 The department has two officers assigned to warrants division, as well as Patrol.
 The department has ten Certified Law Enforcement Instructors and two Certified D.A.R.E.
 Instructors.
 Pocahontas Police Department’s Animal Control Officer is Level One and Level Two Certified and is a member of Arkansas State Animal Control Association.
 He is a former Board Member for the State of Arkansas Animal Control Board.

 Pocahontas Police Department is committed to